Revised Review Hiro, Dilip, Iraq, In the Eye of the Storm, New York: Thunder’s Mouth Press/Nation Books, 2002

 Dilip Hiro was one of the few people consistently covering Iraq from the 1980s-2000s.
 Iraq In The Eye of the Storm covers the country from the Gulf War right up to before the 2003 invasion.
 Each chapter has a theme such as life for ordinary Iraqis under sanctions, the Iraqi opposition, the Kurds, the impact of 9/11, etc. The three most interesting parts were on the mid-1990s plots against Saddam, the coup proofing of the regime by Saddam, and the U.N. weapons inspections.

 First, in 1995 the Iraqi National Congress, the Patriotic Union of Kurdistan and the Kurdistan Democratic Party were plotting a revolt in Iraq.
 The plan was to attack Mosul and Kirkuk, that they hoped would cause a military collapse in the north.
 Baghdad would then have to send reinforcements.
 The INC was working with former military intelligence chief General Wafiq al-Samarrie who claimed he knew military commanders who would then kill Saddam.
 The rival Iraqi National Accord (INA) had its own plot underway and went to the CIA and successfully got it to pull its support.
 That led the KDP to abandon ship as well.
 The INC and PUK went ahead anyway and completely failed.
+The next year the INA launched its own coup, which was infiltrated by Iraqi intelligence, rounded up, and ended with the Iraqis calling the CIA telling it to go home.
 In the wake of the Gulf War, many Iraqi opposition groups believed they could get western backing and overthrow Saddam.
 Unfortunately the divisions within the movement also meant lots of rivalries and back biting.
-The INA convincing the CIA to stop supporting the INC-PUK-KDP revolt was just one example that doom the effort.
-There were questions whether the plot could even work, but it showed that there were many organizations who were quite active in the 1990s against the regime.
+The INA convincing the CIA to stop supporting the INC-PUK-KDP revolt was just one example in that doom the effort.
+While none of these plots worked, it showed that there were many organizations who were quite active in the 1990s against the regime.

 The Clinton administration didn’t give up and in 1998 Congress passed the Iraq Liberation Act.
 An ex-general and an ex-CIA official drew up a plan to seize sections of western and southern Iraq by the opposition backed by U.S. air power.
 When Baghdad responded, that would lead to a war and the overthrow of Saddam.
 The problem was the administration found no backing from regional countries that would have to be used as bases for this plan.
 Still, at the end of his presidency Clinton wanted something done about Saddam, but found few options.
 Many historians have said that Clinton was not really interested in regime change in Iraq.
 The president seemed content initially to follow the previous administration’s policy of containing Iraq via sanctions and weapons inspections.
 At the end of the Clinton years however, as Hiro noted the president had changed his mind, perhaps because he was tired of Iraq not coming clean about its weapons programs to the United Nations and finding loopholes in the sanctions after the Oil for Food program was begun.
 He was thinking more in terms of taking military action against Saddam but had not decided on regime change.